- OUR TEAM

-From its humble beginnings as a Native American settlement and trading outpost, Indianapolis has grown over the past 200 years into a bright metropolis known for its cultural ambience, thriving downtown and growing high-tech industries.
+From its humble beginnings as a Native American settlement and trading outpost, Indianapolis has grown over the past 200 years into a bright metropolis known for its cultural ambiance, thriving downtown and growing high-tech industries.

 Constructed in 1821 in the image of Washington, D.C., Indianapolis took shape around a mile square formed by a grid of perpendicular streets, with the state’s Capitol building situated on its west perimeter.